dpetersonVT23/Duty-Scheduler/README.md

 Now to run the program!
 Click the Green Play button, fill in the prompts in the terminal accordingly and your Calendar will pop-up and automatically be saved to the Schedule folder for you to access and share with your RAs!
 In addition, your History Excel file will be updated with a running sum of worked weekdays/weekends automatically and will use these values to appropiately assign a balanced duty schedule over the course of the semester.

+PLEASE NOTE: Once the calendar pops up, hit the X in the upper corner and close the window so that the program continues and saves your History Excel file.
+Do not worry as your calendar will automatically be saved in the Schedule directory.

 Run Output: In the "Run" tab, at the bottom of the PyCharm IDE, you will see a series of outputs after you run the program providing you additional information about your newly generated RA Duty Calendar.
 From top to bottom, you will find a list of the RAs on duty each day (RAs Scheduled Dates), the number of weekdays/weekends each RA is scheduled for the month (RA Weekday/Weekend Counts), and the number of unique RAs each RA is partnered up with on duty (along with who specifically these unique RAs are) (RA Partnerships)!

 # Advanced Tips